sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_2.rst

    ignore this little inconvenient truth.

 .. [#]
-   Ah, psychology …never an easy answer to anything!
+   Ah, psychology… never an easy answer to anything!